ajabble/LabelAppearance/Example/PodRelease.md

 `pod trunk push {YOUR_.podspec} --verbose`

-Now anywhere you can use it in Pod file.
+Now Pod is published and you can use it in your project.

+### How to use this Pod

+Step 1: `pod init`

+Step 2: e.g. `pod AJLabelAppearance` under your project target in Podfile.

+Step 3: `pod install`

 Cheers!!